-The Ministerial Panel will consider requests for exemption.
-If the Ministerial Panel grants an exemption, we will consider your application to have met the requirements under section 4.2.1.
-If you apply for, but are not granted an exemption, your application will not be assessed for funding.
+The Ministerial Panel will consider requests for exemption from providing a cash contribution.
+If the Ministerial Panel grants an exemption, we will consider the application to have met the requirements under section Error!
+Reference source not found..
+If you apply for, but are not granted an exemption, your application will not be assessed further for funding.